1420 Austin Bluffs Parkway

-Stephanie Gangemi is a Clinical Assistant Professor and Director of the Bachelor of Social Work program in the UCCS School of Public Affairs.
-Stephanie is a Licensed Clinical Social Worker in Colorado.
-She holds her Master of Social Work from Columbia University School of Social Work (2008) and her Bachelor of Arts from Wagner College (2006).
-She also holds a PhD from Smith College School of Social Work.
+Stephanie Gangemi is an Assistant Professor in the Department of Social Work at the University of Colorado Colorado Springs, College of Public Service.
+Stephanie is also a Licensed Clinical Social Worker in Colorado.
+She holds a PhD in Social Work from Smith College (2021), a Master of Social Work from Columbia University School of Social Work (2008) and a Bachelor of Arts from Wagner College (2006).

 Stephanie brings over fourteen years of social work practice and academic teaching experience.
 She has over a decade of experience in correctional mental health practicing at Riker's Island as well as serving as the Director of Mental Health at the El Paso County Jail.
 In addition to her time at UCCS, Stephanie has taught social work courses at Smith College, Newman University, Pikes Peak Community College and Wagner College.
 Stephanie’s clinical practice has included work with incarcerated people with severe and persistent mental illness, the assessment, diagnosis, and treatment of personality disorders, as well as suicide prevention.
 Her research is on the training and experiences of the correctional healthcare workforce.